 Secondary Education includes grades 6 -12.
-Upon arrival in middle school, students receive class schedules where they take courses from several teachers in a given day.
-Their classes are usually a set of four or five core academic classes: English, science mathematics, social studies, and electives that may include fine arts & humanities, physical education, STEM, and/or exploratory career & technical education classes.
+Upon arrival in middle school, students receive class schedules where they take courses from several teachers on a given day.
+Their classes are usually four or five core academic courses: English, science, mathematics, social studies, and electives that may include fine arts & humanities, physical Education, STEM, and/or exploratory career & technical education classes.

-In high school, student begin planning and preparing for life after high school.
-We encourage students to explore the three E's - enroll in college, enlist in armed services or become employed.
+Students begin planning and preparing for life after high school in high school.
+We encourage students to explore the three E's - enroll in college, enlist in the armed services or become employed.
 All public high school students must meet minimum state graduation requirements to earn a diploma and graduate.
 Halifax County Schools students need 28 credits to graduate with a high school diploma.
-The total of 28 credits are completed with high school courses and dual enrollment college courses.
+A total of 28 credits are completed with high school and dual enrollment college courses.
 These graduation requirements are considered the Future-Ready Course of Study (FRC) requirements and prepare students for post-secondary success.

-Halifax County Schools Secondary Education Department is committed to preparing students to become successful global residents following their high school graduation.
-We are focused on closing the achievement gap by providing evidence-based instructional practices, maximizing instructional time, and aligning resources to meet students needs.
+Halifax County Schools Secondary Education Department is committed to preparing students to become successful global residents after graduation.
+We are focused on closing the achievement gap by providing evidence-based instructional practices, maximizing instructional time, and aligning resources to meet students' needs.

 Residents with domiciles within the Halifax County Schools District have the option of two middle schools: Enfield Middle STEAM Academy and William R. Davie Middle STEM Academy; and three high schools: Northwest Collegiate & Technical Academy, Southeast Collegiate Prep Academy, and Halifax County Early College High School.